ccy7701/pf-visualiser/docs/spec-variance-analysis.md

 * `debt_servicing`
 * `notes`

-All actual amount fields are nullable.
+Actual income and expenses are effective resolved totals.
+Balance fields remain nullable when a projected month has transactions or overrides but no History balance record.

 Variance Analysis shall render actual values as read-only values.
 Edits to actual values shall be made in the History module.

 ### 3.4 Expense Breakdown Source

-The system shall source per-category actual expense values from History via `expense_breakdown[]`:
+The system shall source per-category actual expense values from the shared History activity resolver via `expense_breakdown[]`:

 * `category_id`
 * `name`
 * `amount`

 Expense categories use the same category catalog as the History module.
-Actual `expenses` value is derived as the sum of History expense breakdown amounts.
+Actual `expenses` is the effective expense total and actual `net_income` is the effective income total.

 ### 3.5 Monthly Comparison View